HossamAhmed954074/Booking-Classes-Api/README.md

 # For local MongoDB
 sudo systemctl status mongod

-# Or check MongoDB Atlas connection string
+# Or use MongoDB Atlas connection string
 ```

 ---

-## 🚀 Running the Project
+## 🚀 Running the Application

 ### Development Mode